Tick, tick, tick: Biden, lawmakers fail to reach breakthrough on debt ceiling

 “They need to get the closers in there because time’s a-wasting.
 If there isn’t a deal by the end of this week, you know how long it takes to transact some of this stuff through the House and the Senate.
 If we really are working on a June 1 deadline, then things need to start happening fairly quickly here,” he said.

-Yellen in a letter to congressional leaders Monday doubled down on her earlier prediction that the federal government will run out of flexibility to pay its debts as early as June 1.
+In a letter to congressional leaders Monday, Yellen doubled down on her earlier prediction that the federal government will run out of flexibility to pay its debts as early as June 1.

 Schumer told reporters to “stay tuned” for news about whether he will cancel the weeklong Memorial Day recess, scheduled to begin on May 22, to keep lawmakers in Washington in case of a possible deal.